ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS16-weekly-guideline.md

 ## TO DO's related to logistic

-1. TA to create a list of pair programming partners and mentor groups using the lab00 student responses, publish on the course website using a template similar to [https://ucsb-cs16-w18.github.io/info/mentor_groups/](https://ucsb-cs16-w18.github.io/info/mentor_groups/)
+1. TA to create a list of pair programming partners and mentor groups using the lab00 student responses, publish on the course website using a template similar to [https://ucsb-cs16-w18.github.io/info/mentor_groups/](https://ucsb-cs16-w18.github.io/info/mentor_groups/): Sierra

 2. TA to add all the staff to our class org on github
 3. Finalize times for exam grading (midterm 1, 2 and final exam)